FILE FOR YOUR TRADEMARK

 If you believe someone has violated your rights or if someone has challenged your trademark or service mark, you should contact one of our litigation attorney’s at your earliest convenience.

-Providing legal services including patent search, patent registration, patent license, trademarks, trademark license, copyright infringement, copyright protection, logo protection, design patents, intellectual property protection, and non-disclosure agreements.
+Intellectual Property Center provides legal services including patent search, patent registration, patent license, trademarks, trademark license, copyright infringement, copyright protection, logo protection, design patents, intellectual property protection, and non-disclosure agreements.
 Our attorneys can help your protect business in Kansas City, St. Louis and Wichita.